QRLHUB

 Superconducting

 Ultra-cold circuits (colder than space).
-Fast gates but need extreme cooling.
+Fast gate operations (20-100 nanoseconds) but need extreme cooling in dilution refrigerators.
+Dominant architecture: IBM, Google, USTC.

 Trapped Ion

-Individual atoms held by lasers.
-Very accurate but slower operations.
+Individual atoms held by electromagnetic fields and controlled with lasers.
+Very accurate (best gate fidelities) but slower operations (1-100 microseconds).
+Leaders: IonQ, Quantinuum.

 Neutral Atom